mirzakopic/api-syncagent/docs/publish-resources.md

 #### Phase 1: Find the Local Object

-For this, as mentioned in the connection chapter above, the Servlet tries to follow label selectors on the service cluster.
+For this, as mentioned in the connection chapter above, the Sync Agent tries to follow label selectors on the service cluster.
 This helps prevent cluttering with consumer workspaces with sync metadata.
 If no object is found to match the labels, that's fine and the loop will continue with phase 2, in which a possible Conflict error (if labels broke) is handled gracefully.